jibulg/Leveraging-Data-Science/README.md

 are: bias/variance trade-off, app development, over-fitting and model tuning, regression models – linear, nonlinear (SVMs, K-nearest neighbors), regression trees, classification models – logistic regression, random forest, dealing with unbalanced data, feature selection, and predictor importance.

+Some of the solutions presented here include; determining probablity of heart disease, creating a data lake for a small business, and machine learning solutions.